python-greenlet/greenlet/docs/index.rst

 when they execute, and since they are coroutines, many greenlets can exist in a single native thread.

+Note that greenlet will cause a free-threaded build of Python to allocate a GIL, so no actual free-threading will take place.
+For more on free-threading and greenlet, see :doc:`caveats`.

 .. rubric:: How are greenlets different from threads?

 Threads (in theory) are preemptive and parallel [#f1]_, meaning that multiple